Code-Institute-Submissions/eHand/docs/testing.md

 * :hammer: TEST: (Messages)
     * Expected to see a modal display a message after an upgrade attempt of a membership.
 * :clipboard: RESULT:
-    * Modal displayed as expected with ghost white body and lime green border.
+    * Modal displayed as expected with a ghost-white body and lime green border.

 * :hammer: TEST: (Username)
     * Expected to see a logged in user message at top of screen